dotlang/language/doc/RFE.md

 Y - infinite loop can be written as `loop(true)`.

-Y - force return to be last statement of the function and maybe simplify based on it. the fact that we can define named output is a bit confusing with return. why do we need function output? for reading/for writing. for writing -> use return
+N - force return to be last statement of the function and maybe simplify based on it. the fact that we can define named output is a bit confusing with return. why do we need function output? for reading/for writing. for writing -> use return